bblfsh/documentation/using-babelfish/getting-started.md

 $ docker exec -it bblfshd bblfshctl driver install --recommended
 ```

-If you want to install a driver for a single language, you can do so by specifying the language and driver path to `bblfshctl`:
+If you want to install a driver for a single language, you can do so by specifying the driver URI to `bblfshctl`:

 ```bash
 docker exec -it bblfshd bblfshctl driver install docker://bblfsh/python-driver:latest